- This event has passed.

 Chad W. Timm is an Associate Professor of Education at Simpson College in Indianola, Iowa.
 He taught high school history for 15 years and has also been teaching future social studies teachers since 2010.
 His Master’s Degree in Agricultural History and Rural Studies and his PhD in Education are both from Iowa State University.

-This program is free to the public and sponsored by Humanities Iowa.
+This program is free and open to the public.
 For more information please call the library’s Information Desk at 641-754-5738 ext.
-4.
+4. If you are a person with a disability who requires special assistance, please call in advance.
+Following current CDC guidance, masks will be required for attendees of this program.